 In February 2004, the Company filed in the Seoul Southern District Court, located in Seoul, South Korea, two separate complaints against Phicom Corporation, a Korean corporation, alleging infringement of a total of four Korean patents issued to the Company.
 One complaint alleges that Phicom is infringing the Company's Korean Patent Nos.
 252,457, entitled "Method of Fabricating Interconnections Using Cantilever Elements and Sacrificial Substrates," and 324,064, entitled "Contact Tip Structures for Microelectronic Interconnection Elements and Methods of Making Same."
 The other complaint alleges Phicom is infringing the Company's Korean Patent Nos.
 278,342, entitled "Method of Altering the Orientation of Probe Elements in a Probe Card Assembly," and 399,210, entitled "Probe Card Assembly."
 Both of the complaints seek injunctive relief.
 The court actions are a part of the Company's ongoing efforts to protect the intellectual property embodied in its proprietary technology, including its MicroSpring interconnect technology.
 In March 2004, Phicom filed in the Korean Intellectual Property Office invalidity actions challenging the validity of some or all of the claims of each of the four Company patents at issue in the Seoul infringement actions.
-The Korean Intellectual Property Office has dismissed Phicom's challenges against all four of the patents-at-issue.
+The Korean Intellectual Property Office has dismissed Phicom's challenges against all four of the patentsat-issue.
 Phicom has appealed the dismissals of the challenges.

 On March 4, 2005, the Company filed a patent infringement lawsuit in federal district court in Oregon against Phicom charging that it is willfully infringing four U.S. patents that cover key aspects of the Company's wafer probe cards.
-The complaint in this action alleges that Phicom has incorporated FormFactor proprietary technology into its products and seeks both injunctive relief and monetary damages.
+The complaint in this action alleges that Phicom has incorporated the Company's proprietary technology into its products and seeks both injunctive relief and monetary damages.
 The U.S. patents identified in the complaint are U.S. Patent No. 5,974,662, entitled "Method of Planarizing Tips of Probe Elements of a Probe Card Assembly", U.S. Patent No. 6,246,247, entitled "Probe Card Assembly and Kit, and Methods of Using Same", U.S. Patent No. 6,624,648, entitled "Probe Card Assembly" and U.S. Patent No. 5,994,152, entitled "Fabricating Interconnects and Tips Using Sacrificial Substrates".
-As of the date of this Quarterly Report, Phicom had not yet responded to this complaint.
+As of the date of this Quarterly Report, Phicom has confirmed service of the complaint under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, an international treaty.
+Phicom has not yet responded on the merits to the Complaint, but has filed a motion with the Oregon federal court asking that the lawsuit be transferred to the U.S. District Court for the Northern District of California, which is where the Company's principal place of business is located.

-The Company could incur material expenses in these litigations.
+The Company could incur material legal expenses with respect to these matters.